SaffetGokcenSen/saffetgokcensen.github.io/_posts/2020-06-26-backward-prediction-forward-prediction-and-interpolation-with-noise-free-data-using-jointly-gaussian-vectors.md

 title: Backward Prediction Forward Prediction And Interpolation With Noise Free Data Using Jointly Gaussian Vectors
 ---
 ## Introduction
 In this article, it is assumed that there is a one dimensional signal.
 This signal is noise free.
 Estimation is applied to the signal using the marginal and conditional probability information from the distribution of two vectors which are jointly Gaussian.
+At the end of the article, a link is given to a Jupyter notebook.
+This notebook contains the Python code for an implementation.

 ## Marginal and Conditional Distributions of Two Jointly Gaussian Vectors
 The vector $\mathbf{x}$ is composed of or can be separated into two vectors $\mathbf{x}\_{1}$ and $\mathbf{x}\_{2}$: